ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_wizard2.md

 ## [Data Backup and Restore](#data-backup-and-restore)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/CFinASETHiQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+> DYNAMIXEL Tips \| EEPROM and RAM Data Restoring Using Backup Funcion

-Backup data stored in both EEPROM and RAM (Specific items only) using `Backup` function.
+Data in both EEPROM and RAM (Specific items only) can be stored inside DYNAMIXEL using `Backup` function.

 This can be useful if the DYNAMIXEL are reset after the [Firmware Recovery](#firmware-recovery) or any situation in data reset.